What Coinbase Joining the S&P 500 Says About the Future of Wealth

 (And if you’re into the blend of blockchain and botany, you’ll love Blockchain Botany, where I explore gamifying crypto through digital plants.)

-The average person still doesn’t understand how Bitcoin works.
-But when their 401(k) starts holding Coinbase, they’ll have to.
+The average person still doesn’t understand how Bitcoin works, but when their 401(k) starts holding Coinbase, they’ll have to.
 Financial literacy is going digital.

 The Double-Edged Sword of Acceptance